Art by Kal Meyer

 • Give the cats a “cool-down” period in separate rooms

-Above all, try to avoid handling the cats – cat bites and scratches can easily become infected and require medical attention
+Above all, avoid handling the cats – cat bites and scratches can easily become infected and require medical attention.

 Play can be part of the “social glue” that keeps a social group of cats together.
 Keep an eye on interactions between the cats in your home – particularly ones between cats of different social groups.
 Make sure to not to confuse fighting with mutual social play!